-Under the Credit Facility Agreement and the KfW loans, the EBITDAR must be at least 1.25 times the debt service cost.
-Refer to Note 11 for additional information.
+Under the Credit Facility Agreement and the KfW loans, the debt service coverage (earnings before interest, taxes, depreciation, amortization and rent must be at least 1.25 times the debt service cost (Note 11).

-The Group was in compliance with all of its covenants at March 31, 2021 and at March 31, 2020.
+The Group was in compliance with all of its covenants at March 31, 2022 and at March 31, 2021.

-Notes to the Consolidated Financial Statements Years ended March 31, 2021 and 2020 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)

-21. Other comprehensive (loss) income:
+21. Other comprehensive income: